“Buddhist’s Delight” (Chinese-Style Vegetable Stew)

 - 3 teaspoons arrowroot or organic cornstarch

 - 3 tablespoons reduced-sodium soy sauce, or to taste

 - Freshly ground pepper to taste

 Cook the noodles according to package directions until al dente, then drain and cut into shorter lengths.
 Set aside until needed.

-Note: Use frozen organic green beans, unthawed, if fresh are unavailable.
+Note: Use frozen organic cut or whole baby green beans, unthawed, if fresh are unavailable.